input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 </details>
 <br/>

-**How does the current algorithm behave throughout the Computation/∃CQ Transition?**
+**How does the Phalanx algorithm behave throughout the Computation/∃CQ Transition?**
 **Does it continue to uphold the _SCALE_ properties under these conditions?**

 Although the **probability** that an **adversary** is the **slot leader** in enough **consecutive blocks** just before the **transition** is low, it could still result in an **honest participant** in the **∃CQ transition** having to compute a **substantial number of iterations** between the **last block produced** and the **final iteration** of $\Phi$.
 If, for any reason, the **honest participant** does not have enough time to complete this **critical final iteration** during the **∃CQ phase**, it would **undermine the primary goal** of this **Ouroboros enhancement** — and we would be forced to **fall back to the original Praos protocol**.